ZONESTAR3D/Upgrade-kit-guide/HOTEND/E4 4-IN-1-OUT Non-Mixing Color Hotend/User_guide/readme.md

 Simply remove the 3 screws behind the hot end assembly and install the E4 hotend assembly on the X carrier of the machine.
 ![](E4-4.jpg)
 #### Wiring
+:loudspeaker: **Please pay attention:**
-:loudspeaker: **Please pay attention to terminals 3 and 4, because the color of the terminal is the same, but the color of the wire is different.**
+- **Please watch for to distinguish terminals 3 and 4**, because their terminals  color are the same, but the wires color are different.
-PS: If the wires of 3 and 4 are connected reversely, you can see that the nozzle temperature displayed on the display screen will be much higher than the room temperature after you power on the machine.
+PS: If the wires of 3 and 4 are connected reversely, you can see the nozzle temperature displayed on the LCD screen will be much higher than the room temperature after you powered on the machine.
+- When pluging the terminal, **be careful not to push the metal terminal from the plastic case**.
 ![](E4_wiring.jpg)
 #### Set hot end type on LCD MENU: Control>>Configure>>Hotend Type
 ![](hotendtype-nonmix.jpg)